aows/trimetservices/README.md

 ## Supported request

-Right now out of the box, this library supports `RouteConfig` and `Arrivals`.
+This library supports `RouteConfig` and `Arrivals` out of the box.
 This means we can get all the lines, their stops with all their info, and the buses times for those stops.

 ### Examples